 Change the story

-Change the Story is a long term framework to end violence against women and children.
-Released in 2015 and based on extensive research, it sets out essential action to bring about the social and cultural change needed to end violence against women and children.
+Change the Story is a long term framework to end violence against women.
+Released in 2015 and based on extensive research, it sets out essential action to bring about the social and cultural change needed to end violence against women.

 Examples of effective primary prevention programs include:

 - primary and secondary schools teaching boys and girls about respectful relationships

 - workplaces, sporting clubs and other community groups educating their members about family violence.

 Early intervention is action to identify and support people experiencing family violence, with the aim of stopping early signs of violence from escalating, preventing a recurrence of violence, or reducing harm in the longer term.